raider2107/raider2107.github.io/Service Computing/golangOnUbuntu/index.md

 `git config --global user.email "email_id"`
 In directory:`$GOPATH/src/github.com/github-user/`(github-user is your Github username) create local repo:
 `git init MyGoLangTest`
-This will create a folder MyGoLangTest and `init` will initialize it as a repository.
+This will create a folder MyGolangTest and `init` will initialize it as a repository.

   ![](/img/path.png)